ankitrajxd/api-with-hono/README.md

 - JWT secret should be stored as an environment variable in production
 - The single device session implementation prevents concurrent logins across multiple devices
 - IP-based request filtering is available but commented out in the code
+- CSRF protection is enabled for state-changing requests (POST, PUT, DELETE)
+- Session and CSRF tokens are stored in Redis for secure validation